 It is advantageous to also use some of the tonic herbs when using licorice, and some of the most effective are the adaptogens.
-Licorice is itself one of the adaptogenic herbs, and this is a group of highly effective herbs for stress and adrenal fatigue.
+Licorice is itself on the list of adaptogenic herbs, and this is a group of highly effective herbs for stress and adrenal fatigue.

-Other adaptogens that can be combined with it to aid this health problem might be ashwagandha also called by its botanical name Withania somnifera, rhodiola rosea root, Siberian ginseng or eleuthero root, cordyceps, schizandra berry and panax ginseng.
+Other adaptogens that can be combined with it to aid this health problem might be Ashwagandha also called by its botanical name Withania somnifera, rhodiola rosea root, Eleuthero root also known as Siberian ginseng, cordyceps, schizandra and panax ginseng.

 There are benefits of licorice root to aid digestive problems.
 The active ingredient in licorice called glycyrrhizinic acid, has a soothing action on inflammation within the lining of the stomach and intestines, as it provides protection from the result of stomach acid.

-This creates an impressive healing action for a number of stomach problems including helping ulcerative colitis, Crohn's disease, celiac disease and leaky gut syndrome.
+This creates an impressive healing action for a number of stomach problems including helping leaky gut syndrome, ulcerative colitis, Crohn's disease and celiac disease.

 The benefits of licorice root to aid peptic ulcers are well known.
 Due to the fact that the glycyrrhizinic acid causes retention of sodium and fluids, they began to use deglycyrrhizinated licorice or DGL for ulcers.

 DGL licorice has also been proved to be an excellent remedy to inhibits the secretion of gastric juices, and helps to protect the stomach lining from the effects of aspirin damage.